 \section{Abstract}

-This paper presents a framework for deep transfer learning, which aims to leverage information from multi-domain upstream data with a large number of samples ($n$) to a single-domain downstream task with a considerably smaller number of samples ($m$), where $m \ll n$, in order to enhance performance on downstream task.
-Our framework has several intriguing features.
-First, it allows the existence of both shared and specific features among multi-domain data and provides a framework for automatic identification, achieving precise transfer and utilization of information.
-Second, our model framework explicitly indicates the upstream features that contribute to downstream tasks, establishing a relationship between upstream domains and downstream tasks, thereby enhancing interpretability.
-Error analysis demonstrates that the transfer under our framework can significantly improve the convergence rate for learning Lipschitz functions in downstream supervised tasks, reducing it from $\tlO(m^{-\frac{1}{2(d+2)}}+n^{-\frac{1}{2(d+2)}})$ (``no transfer") to $\tlO(m^{-\frac{1}{2(d^*+3)}} + n^{-\frac{1}{2(d+2)}})$ (``partial transfer"), and even to $\tlO(m^{-1/2}+n^{-\frac{1}{2(d+2)}})$ (``complete transfer"), where {$d^* \ll d$} and $d$ is the dimension of the observed data.
-Our theoretical findings are substantiated by empirical experiments conducted on image classification datasets, along with a regression dataset.
+This paper introduces a framework for deep transfer learning aimed at improving performance on a single-domain downstream task with a limited sample size ($m$) by leveraging information from multi-domain upstream data with a significantly larger sample size ($n$), where $m \ll n$.
+Our framework offers several intriguing features.
+First, it allows the existence of both shared and domain-specific features across multi-domain data and provides a framework for automatic identification, achieving precise transfer and utilization of information.
+Second, the framework explicitly identifies upstream features that contribute to downstream tasks, establishing clear relationships between upstream domains and downstream tasks, thereby enhancing interpretability.
+Error analysis shows that our framework can significantly improve the convergence rate for learning Lipschitz functions in downstream supervised tasks, reducing it from $\tlO(m^{-\frac{1}{2(d+2)}} + n^{-\frac{1}{2(d+2)}})$ (for ``no transfer”) to $\tlO(m^{-\frac{1}{2(d^*+3)}} + n^{-\frac{1}{2(d+2)}})$ (for ``partial transfer”), and even to $\tlO(m^{-1/2} + n^{-\frac{1}{2(d+2)}})$ (for ``complete transfer”), where $d^* \ll d$ and $d$ is the dimension of the observed data.
+Our theoretical findings are supported by empirical experiments on image classification and regression datasets.